 YUCK!
 You May Be Drinking This!

-Many of us trust our municipal water supply without thinking twice about what might actually be within the water.
-The EPA has regulations for over 90 contaminants, which means all are legally allowed to be in our water supply at some level to be considered “safe” in your drinking water.
-Our HALO team is dedicated to making a difference and providing pure drinking water for you and your family.
+Our HALO team is dedicated to making a difference and providing highly-filteres drinking water for you and your family.
+Protecting the health and safety of our nation.
 Continue reading to learn what some of the most common contaminants are!

 Nitrate is a compound created when nitrogen mixes with oxygen.